Nahidzeinali-web/Agentic-AI-Projects/README.md

 This track focuses on building **autonomous and interactive AI agents** using modern large language model (LLM) frameworks.
 Each module includes theory, implementation, and practical exercises.

-> 💡 Inspired by *The Illustrated LLM Book* by Jay Alammar and Maarten Grootendorst.
+> 💡 Inspired by *The Illustrated Course by Krish Naik.

 ---